Meet The Team

 Chief Operating Officer

 Tim Chapman is the Chief Operating Officer of Heritage Action for America.
 He oversees the day-to-day operations while working closely with our sister organization, The Heritage Foundation, to ensure both organizations work towards common goals.Prior to his role at Heritage Action, Tim previously served as Chief of Staff to Heritage Foundation President Ed J. Feulner, Ph.D.
 In this position, Tim advised Dr. Feulner on public policy matters and activities of the conservative movement.
 He also managed Dr. Feulner’s office staff and Heritage’s day-to-day operations.

-Jessica Anderson is a Deputy Political Director for Heritage Action for America.
+Jessica Anderson is the Grassroots Director for Heritage Action for America.
 She first started with Heritage Action as the North Carolina State Director.
 Previously, she led the get-out-the-vote effort, campaign and new media training for the John W. Pope Civitas Institute in Raleigh, NC.
 Today, you can find her identifying, equipping and training activists for Heritage Action on the ground throughout the country.
 She is a University of Florida graduate.

 Senior Legislative Strategist

 Tripp Baird is the Senior Legislative Strategist for Heritage Action for America.
 He leads Heritage Action’s efforts in the Senate, pushing for conservative policies, providing conservative analysis of upcoming votes.
 Tripp also works with Senators and their staffs to introduce Heritage-inspired legislation that advance conservative principles.Prior to his work with Heritage Action, Tripp was a Partner at the Watts Consulting Group, leading business activities in corporate strategy and public affairs, with an emphasis on public policy matters before the U.S. Congress and the Bush Administration.